DUNE-DAQ/pocket/docs/README.md

 $ curl --socks5 https://mycernusername-pocketdune.cern.ch:31000 --socks5-hostname https://mycernusername-pocketdune.cern.ch:31000 http://example-server
 ```

 or a webbrowser using foxyproxy
 ![](foxyproxy.png)

 ![](grafana.png)

-## supported setups
+## Supported setups

-### locally on your own machine
+### Locally
 This will create a single node cluster.
 The only requirement is a working installation of `docker`, other binaries required for setup are downloaded automatically and require no sudo privileges.
 ```bash
 $ make setup.local